 Prepatellar bursitis is inflammation and swelling of the prepatellar bursa which lies between the skin and the patella separating the patella from the patellar tendon and skin.
 Normally, it contains a minimal amount of fluid and is not appreciable but with inflammation, it could swell substantially.

-Non infective prepatellar busrsitis usually affects adults and is more common in females.
-In children, the cause usually is infection.
+Noninfective prepatellar bursitis usually affects adults and is more common in females.
+In children, the cause usually is the infection.

 Causes of Prepatellar Bursitis

-Usual causation of the prepatellar bursitis is trauma to anterior aspect of knee.
+Usual causation of the prepatellar bursitis is trauma to the anterior aspect of the knee.
 Trauma could be

 - Direct trauma – fall on the knee or direct blow to the knee on anterior aspect.